NicholasBlaskey/Conways-Game-Of-Life/README.md

 ### Only updated tiles

 Only updated tiles keeps track of the board before and the board now and only needs to render the tiles that actually get updated.
+To do this I needed to utilize a framebuffer because just using the screen was running into issues.
+As a result of the framebuffer it was very diffucult to get resizing working properly so I didn't.

+There are two times listen.
+One is from the start and the second is 30 seconds later.
+This is relevant to rendering only updated tiles because at the start there is a 50-50 chance for tiles to be alive or dead.
+This causes a lot of updating to happen until it settles more.
+This causes a lot more time to be used at the start.

+~400-430fps at 25x25

+~250-350fps at 100x100

+~8-60fps at 500x500

+~1-13fps at 1000x1000

 ### Instancing